rstudio/rstudio-conf-2022-program/unexpected-uses/touch-of-r-in-robotics.md

 talk_id: 22132
 talk_slug: touch-of-r-in-robotics
 talk_type: regular
+talk_tags: [champion, interop, recreational]
 session_slug: unexpected-uses
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: A touch of R in Robotics
+talk_title: "A touch of R in Robotics"
 # A short version of the title, suitable for small displays
 talk_title_short: A touch of R in Robotics
 # A link to your talk's materials, when ready